bobbicodes/mecca/README.md

 You are the composer.
 You are the creator.

 Seeking comprehensive integration of learning, writing and performance.
-For when these processes are fully realized as agents of a more complex organism, life will finally be [a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
+For when these processes are fully realized as agents of a more complex entity, life will finally be [a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
 To subtly encourage musical idioms without limiting expressivity, like the ultimate teacher who inspires and empowers you, the student, the composer, the creator.

 See and hear it in action:
 https://www.youtube.com/watch?v=m_t79-4WlE8